 - There are restaurants that offer fine dining in the Park.
 Satisfy your tastebuds on a culinary adventure.

 - Museums and attractions await visitors throughout the park.
 Read more about it here.

-This is the 6th year for Swim for Hospice.
-Featuring 1km, 2km, and 3km distances for any age that believes that they can safely swim that distance (yes, personal floatation devices are allowed), this event is one that truly benefits every single person in our community.
+Featuring 1km, 2km, and 3km distances for any age that believes that they can safely swim that distance (yes, personal floatation devices are allowed!), this event is one that truly benefits every single person in our community.
 Everybody dies at some point or another in their life, and Hospice Huntsville helps people die in their home or at our residential hospice comfortably and with dignity.

 At this year-round park in the heart of Muskoka, hike or bicycle on trails that wander through maple forests and past waterfalls, beaver ponds and homesteaders farms.
 Quiet Arrowhead and Mayflower Lakes, and the meandering Little and Big East Rivers, are ideal for paddling, fishing and swimming.

 Here are some of the great things about Arrowhead Provincial Park: